ECS-CS/html/Q4-CapstoneProject-W01D01.md

 # 🚨🚨 DELIVERABLE 🚨🚨

-To receive full credit for this part of your Capstone Project, you will have to do the following:
+## To receive full credit for this part of your Capstone Project, you will have to do the following:

 ## HTML CHANGES

-(These changes will be in the **HTML section of CodePen**)
+(These changes will be made in the **HTML section of CodePen**)

 1. Update the Header image.
 Using google, find your own header image (Remember you need the **Image Address**).
 You can change the **height** of the div to fit your image.
 2. Update the title of your webpage (the text between `<title></title>` tags).